ir-engine/developer-docs/docs/developer/typescript/01_quickstart/index.md

 Projects are folders that contain all your custom code, assets, and scenes.
 Working with projects is the way you extend the engine's functionalities.&#x20;

-These projects are hosted in the following directory:&#x20;
+Projects are hosted in the following directory:&#x20;

 ```shell
 packages/projects/projects/